 Living in the Alps by GRAF+BÄDER

-Located in Merano, Italy, this traditional minimalist apartment has been designed in 2020 by GRAF+BÄDER.
+Located in Merano, Italy, Living in the Alps is a traditional minimalist apartment designed in 2020 by GRAF+BÄDER.

 Photography by Sergio Magnango